 Now, let me check how the basic model works.
-First, Figure 11 [1] shows that the more uncertain the bank's economic environment becomes (larger values of σ_R and σ_L), the larger the threshold ratio \hat{r}R becomes.34 This result holds for uncertainty in both underlying stochastic variables, reinvestment return R and the loss from the write-off L.
+First, Figure 12 (i) shows that the more and more uncertain the bank's economic environment becomes (larger values of σ_R and σ_L), the larger the threshold ratio \hat{r}R becomes34.
+This result holds for uncertainty in both underlying stochastic variables, reinvestment return R and the loss from the write-off L.

-Second, consider the effect of a rise in the coefficient of correlation ρ between R and L. As shown in Figure 11 [2], a greater ρ results in a lower \hat{r}R .
+Second, consider the effect of a rise in the coefficient of correlation ρ between Rand L. As shown in Figure 12 (ii), a greater ρ results in a lower \hat{r}R .
 This result directly follows the fact that the variance of r_R under the assumption of homogeneity of degree one can be expressed as $\sigma_R^2 - 2\rho\sigma_R\sigma_L + \sigma_L^2$ so that a larger value of ρ implies a smaller volatility, which increases the incentive to immediately write off.

 Third, look at the effects of a change in expected growth parameters, α_R and α_L .
 It turns out that the effect of α_L is more straightforward than that of α_R .
-As shown in Figure 11 [2] and [3], the larger (smaller) the expected losses from future write-offs, the greater the (weaker) banks' incentive to immediately write off.
-This result is closely related to the familiar story about the forbearance policy taken by the government regarding write-offs of nonperforming loans in the Japanese banking industry.
+As shown in Figures 12 (ii) and (iii), the larger (smaller) the expected losses from future write-offs, the greater the (weaker) banks' incentive to immediately write off.
+This result corresponds to the familiar story about the forbearance policy taken by the government regarding write-offs of non-performing loans in the Japanese banking industry.

 For the effect of α_R , one should be careful about the results obtained under alternative assumptions regarding which parameter is adjustable, μ or δ_R .
-Under the assumption that μ changes exactly as much as α_R^{35} (Figure 11 [3]A), the threshold ratio \hat{r}R rises as a result of a rise in α_R .
-Intuitively, the underlying reason is that the present value of write-off losses carried out in the future is discounted by the risk-adjusted discount rate μ , while the present value of the reinvestment of collected money is discounted by δ_R ,36 which is assumed to be constant.
-Hence, an increase in α_R (thus μ) reduces the present value of future write-off losses, but does not reduce its payoff.
+Under the assumption that μ changes exactly as much as α_R^{35} (Figure 12 (iii) (a)), the threshold ratio \hat{r}R rises as a result of a rise in α_R .
+Intuitively, the underlying reason is that the present value of write-off losses carried out in the future is discounted by the risk-adjusted discount rate μ ,36 while the present value of the reinvestment of collected money is discounted by δ_R^{37} , which is assumed to be constant.
+Hence, an increase in α_R (thus μ) reduces the present value of future write-off costs, but does not reduce its payoff.